 These folders can be displayed directly from Lounge Lizard EP by clicking on the Show Tuning Files button at the bottom of the Tuning pop-up window.

 Selecting a Scala file in the list automatically triggers the loading of the corresponding temperament.
 The reference note that will be used as the base note for the scale described in the Scala file can be set using the Reference Note control appearing at the bottom of the Tuning window.
 The frequency of this reference note is calculated relative to the settings of the Tune control.
-Please note that the reference note does not appear in the window when the default temperament is chosen, it only appears once a Scala file is loaded.

 The History control allows one to go back through all the modifications that were made to programs since the application was started.
 In order to travel back and forth in time, use the left and right-pointing arrows respectively.
 The application will switch between different program states and indicate the time at which they were modified.

 The Compare button, located above the Program display, is used to switch between Edit and Compare mode.
 This button is visible only once a modification is applied to a given program.
 It allows one to revert to the original version of a program in order to compare it with the current version.
 When in Compare mode, edition is blocked and it is therefore not possible to modify any parameter.
 The Compare mode must then be switched off by clicking on the Compare button in order to resume edition.

 The Volume knob is the master volume of the application.
 It is used to adjust the overall level of the output signal from the synthesizer.
 General level is increased by turning the knob clockwise.